Last updated July 2026

 Where to Learn More

-Whanganui District Council — Rotokawau Virginia Lake covers the full reserve including the Winter Gardens.
+Whanganui District Council – Rotokawau Virginia Lake: official page detailing the reserve, Winter Garden, facilities and access.

-Discover Whanganui — Rotokawau Virginia Lake is the official tourism guide to the lake reserve and its attractions.
+Discover Whanganui – Rotokawau Virginia Lake: tourism overview of the lake reserve and its attractions.

 Frequently Asked Questions